 Public Service and Leadership Award

-The Washington Young Lawyers Committee (WYLC) created the Public Service and Leadership Award (PSLA) to highlight the work of new and young lawyer community leaders who also make a difference through public service.
-Attorneys are nominated by WSBA members and the WYLC reviews applicants and selects awardees.
+The Washington New Members Committee (WNMC) created the Public Service and Leadership Award (PSLA) to highlight the work of new member community leaders who also make a difference through public service.
+Attorneys are nominated by WSBA members and the WNMC reviews applicants and selects awardees.

 Eligibility

-The PSLA is awarded to licensed attorneys who are admitted and in good standing to practice in Washington and qualify as a "young lawyer."
-The Washington State Bar Association considers an active member a young lawyer if at least one of two criteria is met: 1) the member has been admitted to practice for fewer than five years (in any state), or 2) the member is under 36 years of age.
+The PSLA is awarded to licensed attorneys who are admitted and in good standing to practice in Washington and qualify as a "new member."
+The Washington State Bar Association considers an active member a new member until the last day of December of the tenth year in which such member was first admitted to practice in the State of Washington.

 Nominations